 New fees are being introduced, not only to make the Official Receiver’s new fee regime fairer and more transparent, but to provide a stable funding platform for the Insolvency Service; which is able to flex in line with an increase or decrease in case numbers.

 Detail of the new fees

 The Official Receiver’s general fee

 This new fee will be a fixed single fee and is being introduced to replace the existing Secretary of State fee in all cases where the order is made on or after 21 July 2016.
-This means that creditors will know at the start of a case the maximum amount that will be charged for it to be administered.
 As with the Secretary of State fee it replaces, this fee will go towards meeting all the costs of the Official Receivers’ operations.
 The existing Secretary of State fee was charged as a percentage of assets realised in a case.
 The maximum amount charged under the Secretary of State fee per case is £80,000.
-The new fee will be set at £6,000 and therefore there should be more funds available to return to creditors in cases that have assets.
+The new fee has been set at £6,000 and therefore there should be more funds available to return to creditors in cases that have a significant amount of assets.

 This fee will be charged to the case upon the making of the bankruptcy or winding up order.

 This fee will be charged in cases where the Official Receiver acts as Trustee or Liquidator and realises assets in a case.
 The fee is set at a level to cover the costs of undertaking that work, currently 15% of assets realised.
 There is no maximum amount that can be charged under this fee.

 The Income payments agreement (IPA) / Income payments order (IPO) set up fee